lorenziha/RNAseq_pipeline_farhat/README.md

 4- Generates final report with Multiqc

-5- Performs read alignment with HSAT2
+5- Performs read alignment with STAR

-6- Sorts reads by position and marks duplicated reads
+6- Marks duplicated reads with picard MarkDuplicates

 7- Performs read quantification per annotation feature using countFeatures program and outputs file with read counts per gene and a summary file with some read-count statistics.